 YES.
-Our instructors arrange groups of skiers that will compliment each other to progress and improve.
+Our instructors arrange groups of skiers that will complement each other to progress and improve.
 We may have many different groups running alongside one another.

 Traditionally, a ski school service is designed to meet the needs of skiers ‘en-masse’ coming to a specific resort, often provided as a ‘package’ of lessons designed by the national ski teaching system – which can also vary greatly between each country.
 Because of the high number of skiers coming through each day, a national standard teaching system is often the norm as the most productive and commercial solution to get through all the lessons.
 Many people say that ski school can be a ‘processed’ experience.